Advisory on overcharging by agents for overseas recruitment, offering fake overseas jobs and illegal recruitment

 13 Shri Puneet Yadav ASO (Pol) polsec.tashkent@mea.gov.in

-14 Shri Kishan Lal PA to SS (Pol & PIC) Info.tashkent@mea.gov.in
+14 Shri Kishan Lal PA to SS (Pol & Com) Info.tashkent@mea.gov.in

 15 Shri Gopal Sharma PA to SS(Cons) cons.tashkent@mea.gov.in